Whiling Away Time in a Snow Blockade

 Snow Blockade by Harper’s Weekly, 1890.

-But, with all his love for home, and its gods and idols, he was always and everywhere gallant and attentive towards the gentler sex, and had not his wife possessed an amiable disposition, Bob’s home would not have been so attractive for him.
+But, with all his love for home and its gods and idols, he was always and everywhere gallant and attentive towards the gentler sex, and had not his wife possessed an amiable disposition, Bob’s home would not have been so attractive for him.
 When he was caught in the blockade referred to, the passengers were not left in a bad plight by any means, for they had a dining car well provisioned and an ample supply of coal, and during the week they were imprisoned, they made merry and took much enjoyment out of the situation.
-A mail was dispatched daily over the obstructing drifts by a carrier on snowshoes, and so all who wished could communicate with their friends.
+Mail was dispatched daily over the obstructing drifts by a carrier on snowshoes, so all who wished could communicate with their friends.

-Bob was first to avail himself of such opportunity and made much ado over writing a letter daily to “his best girl,” and as none of the passengers knew that he was married, they concluded he was a most devoted lover.
-His wife received the letters and was cheered into sweet content by their tone, for in them, Bob bemoaned the fate that kept him from his family and declared that the only source of content with his surroundings was the companionship of a sweet little girl named May, who of all the passengers on the train reminded him most of his darlings at home.
+Bob was first to avail himself of such an opportunity and made much ado over writing a letter daily to “his best girl,” as none of the passengers knew that he was married; they concluded he was a most devoted lover.
+His wife received the letters and was cheered into sweet content by their tone, for in them, Bob lamented the fate that kept him from his family and declared that the only source of content with his surroundings was the companionship of a sweet little girl named May, who of all the passengers on the train reminded him most of his darlings at home.

 Sacramento, California 1866